9 Experiments

 9.1 Regression adjustment

-In this section, we explain regression adjustment, a method that helps improve the precision of treatment effect estimates in experiments.
-We will use the same HIV experiment data from Thornton (2008) as in previous chapters.
-In this experiment, the outcome is a binary variable that shows whether individuals travelled to the clinic to learn their HIV status.
+The first application that we consider is a simple two-arm experiment, where participants are randomly assigned to a treatment or a control group.
+Our goal is to estimate the average treatment effect, while adjusting for covariates.
+As in previous chapters, we use data from Thornton (2008).
+The outcome is a binary variable that records if individuals travelled to the clinic to learn their HIV status.
 The treatment is a financial incentive, randomly given to participants, with the goal of encouraging testing.

-Since the treatment was randomized, we can estimate the average treatment effect (ATE) using a linear regression on the binary outcome.
-This is the so-called “linear probability model.”
+Since the incentive treatment was randomized, we can estimate the average treatment effect (ATE) easily via linear regression on the binary outcome.
+This is the so-called “linear probability model” (LPM).

 library(marginaleffects)